-Northeastern Oklahoma A&M College is dedicated to providing opportunities that promote excellence in learning, service, leadership, and globalization in a student-centered environment.
+Northeastern Oklahoma A&M College is dedicated to providing opportunities that promote excellence in learning, service, and leadership in a global society.

 PURPOSE

 Northeastern Oklahoma A&M College is organized as a state supported comprehensive college offering associate degrees and/or certificates while remaining sensitive to the specialized educational needs of the local community.
 The basic curricula contain freshman and sophomore courses for students who intend to pursue a baccalaureate degree after leaving Northeastern Oklahoma A&M College.
 Occupational programs provide opportunities for those who plan to enter the work force upon graduation.
 Other educational programs provide for furthering the cultural, occupational, recreational, and enrichment opportunities for those in the community desiring to study, with or without credit, in specific areas of their interest.